-As stated in the previous assurance activity, guidance for the PJL interface is provided in [CCECG] chapter 5 Configure the printer section Print services.
+The guidance for the PJL interface is provided in [CCECG] chapter 5 "Configure the printer" section "Print services".
 The instructions include enabling the only allowable print service i.e., 9100 printing and disabling all other print services.

 Since PJL is connected via IPsec thus the evaluator looked for guidance on IPsec.
-The evaluator found in [CCECG] chapter Configure the printer section IPsec as guidance dedicated to IPsec.
-This section is very detailed providing proper instructions to configure IPsec including creating an address template and service template as well as IPsec policies (including specification of cryptographic-related settings defined in [ST]) and IPsec rules.
+The evaluator found in [CCECG] chapter 5, "Configure the printer", section "IPsec" as guidance dedicated to IPsec.
+This section is very detailed providing proper instructions to configure IPsec including creating an address template and service template as well as IPsec policies (including specification of cryptographic-related settings defined in [ST] and IPsec rules.

-The evaluator determined that appropriate guidance is provided for establishing for trusted path defined in FTP_TRP.1(b) of [ST] .
+The evaluator determined that appropriate guidance is provided for establishing for trusted path defined in FTP TRP.1(b) of [ST]d.